lucthienphong1120/gallery/README.md

 ```
 python setup.py
 ```
 - Personalize the contents of website at `info.json`.
+(Title, Description, Note)
 - Commit all change and host your repo with github page
 ```
 git add -A